shtrausslearning/Deep-Learning-Projects/PyTorch/classifier_template/readme.md

             self.total_epochs += 1

+            # Training

             # inner loop
             # Performs training using mini-batches
             loss = self._mini_batch(validation=False)
             self.losses.append(loss)

-            # VALIDATION
-            # no gradients in validation!
+            # Validation & no gradients in validation!

             with torch.no_grad():

                 # Performs evaluation using mini-batches
                 val_loss = self._mini_batch(validation=True)
                 self.val_losses.append(val_loss)

-            # If a SummaryWriter has been set...
+            # If a SummaryWriter has been set
             if self.writer:
                 scalars = {'training': loss}
                 if val_loss is not None: